『Just Asking』のカバーアート

 このコンテンツについて

 You’ve got smart questions, we’ve got solid answers.
 If googling got you nowhere, you can always call your friend Saroja Coelho.
-With guest experts, Just Asking turns the week’s news and latest trends into tips that help you make better decisions in your life.
+With guest experts, Just Asking turns the week’s news and latest trends into tips that help you make better decisions about your life.
 Whether it’s tech, money, career or health — we’ll hear you out, and help you out.
-The show takes live calls on CBC Radio every Saturday afternoon, and drops the podcast that same evening.
+The show takes live calls on CBC Radio every Saturday afternoon, and drops the podcast after the live show.

 Copyright © CBC 2025